gwadej/tslot_nut_holder-stl/README.md

 ## My Solution

-During yet another session of tweaking the hardware, I realized that this would not be a problem if I had something *T*-shaped that holds the nut, fits the slot, and can't fall through because of the top of the *T*.
-By giving the holder a bottom that the nut rests on, we also spread the force applied to the nut during tightening.
-This solved a problem I was already seeing with parts of the plywood beginning to break down under some parts of the nut.
-Since the nut isn't perfectly flat, some parts were compressed more than others.
+After one too many session opening the base of my Thing-o-Matic and having the hex nuts fall out of the t-slots, I decided to do something about it.
+This design should hold the M3 hex nuts firmly in a t-slot, while still making them easy to remove if possible.
+The bottom of the holder also serves to spread the force from the nut to reduce potential damaging effects of compression on the wood.

+Because the object is small and the tolerances are pretty tight, the printing can be a little finicky.
+The included OpenSCAD model contains commented parameters that should make adjusting the object pretty easy.

+I have only printed this in ABS.
+It is very important that you print the holder with an infill of 100%.
+Otherwise the bottom layer tends not to be solid.

+I've had good luck printing with a thickness of 0.2mm and a width/thickness of 2.